AMG has adopted best practices in corporate governance, including:

 • Annual cap on independent Director equity awards

-• Equity ownership guidelines for key executives and Directors requiring long-term ownership of equity totaling a multiple of base salary or Directors’ fees, as well as an equity holding policy for NEOs
+• Equity ownership guidelines for NEOs and Directors requiring long-term ownership of equity totaling a multiple of base salary or Directors’ fees, as well as an equity holding policy for NEOs

 • One-year minimum vesting on equity awards